daria68/Hospital-Management/README.md

 # Hospital-Management
-A project developed using PL/SQL language, built on a database which centralizes the patients' personal data from a hospital.
+A project developed using PL/SQL, built on a database which centralizes the medical history of all the patients from a hospital.

 ## Description of the database
 The purpose of this database is to centralize and therefore facilitate the process of stay and treatment